 In May 2016, increased safety notifications for persons within the WLWA were implemented.
-As a result, signs were posted at the 20 land vehicle entry points to the WLWA, which read as follows:
+As a result, signs were posted at the 20 land vehicle entry points to the WLWA, which state as follows:

-"Recreational land users and persons conducting work within this area MUST check in/out with the WIPP Site at 575-234-7585," followed by the corollary notification in Spanish, "Personas que usarán esta área para recreación o para trabajar, DEBEN registrarse a la hora de entrar y salir de le área llamando a WIPP a 575-234-7585."
+"Recreational land users and persons conducting work within this area MUST check in/out with the WIPP Site at 575-234-7585."

+"Personas que usarán esta área para recreación o para trabajar, DEBEN registrarse a la hora de entrar y salir de le área llamando a WIPP a 575-234-7585."